 Food Power: Food Power is an exciting new programme working with local communities across the UK to strengthen their ability to reduce food poverty.

 Simon coordinates Food Power, a four-year programme supporting food poverty alliances to tackle food poverty in their areas.
 The programme focuses on highlighting and encouraging sustainable responses to food poverty, particularly where they address the root causes of food poverty.
-The programme is delivered by Sustain and Church Action on Poverty and funded by the National Lottery.
-Simon previously oversaw Sustain’s London Food Poverty Campaign.

 Also by Simon Shaw